 The Government Relations Representatives report to the Director and serve as liaisons of the City to the state government and other governmental entities.
 They also analyze and research legislative proposals, propose policy alternatives to the IGR Committee of the City Council, keep elected officials and department heads informed of legislative activity, summarize legislative enactments affecting the City, and identify future issues on which the City should take a position.

 The Government Relations team also works to enhance the city's partnership and communications with metropolitan and local units of government, and the Metropolitan Airports Commission.
 Metropolitan governments include the Metro Council and the regional operating commissions.
 Local units of government include other cities and Hennepin County.
-This function also involves participation in such organizations as the Association of Metropolitan Municipalities and the League of Minnesota Cities.
+This function also involves participation in such organizations as Metro Cities and the League of Minnesota Cities.

 IGR is under the City Coordinator's Office.
 IGR manages the Office of Grants and Special Projects which provides leadership and direction to the City and its departments in the areas of grant seeking, writing and management.

 Last updated Apr 28, 2016